Francis Lee (footballer): Personal life

 Before becoming a professional footballer Lee showed promise at cricket, representing the Horwich and Westhoughton Schools FA Team in 1958.
-When his football career came to an end at Blackpool FC, he briefly returned to cricket, playing for Westhoughton's first XI in 1977 as a medium-fast bowler and middle to lower order batsman.
+When his football career came to an end, he briefly returned to cricket, playing for Westhoughton's first XI in 1977 as a medium-fast bowler and middle to lower order batsman.

 Lee was appointed Commander of the Order of the British Empire (CBE) in the 2016 New Year Honours for services to football and charity.

-He was the subject of This Is Your Life in 1994 when he was surprised by Michael Aspel at Granada Studios in Manchester.
+On 2 October 2023, Lee died after a long illness with cancer.
+He was 79.